 VA Compensation for Coast Guard Veterans

 The Coast Guard is part of the U.S. Armed Forces, so veterans are entitled to benefits offered by the U.S. Veterans Administration (VA).
-The VA provides disability compensation to qualifying veterans.
+The VA provides disability compensation to qualifying veterans, which is a tax-free monthly payment designed to support those who have sustained a service-connected disability.

 Monthly disability compensation varies depending on your degree of disability.
 The VA assigns a 100% disability rating to mesothelioma and asbestos lung cancer.
 Veterans with these illnesses and the required documentation are entitled to full disability payments.